Take Action NOW

 3) Does not exceed current R-1 densities (corner duplexes and two ADUs per lot).
 These densities already provide for an adequate range of housing types in existing single family neighborhoods.

 I strongly support single family zoning and neighborhoods.
 As you are aware, single family neighborhoods are preferred by many homeowners and renters and people of all economic and racial groups.

 Sacramento needs to preserve its existing single family neighborhoods, promote affordable housing and assure that all neighborhoods are desirable places to live with good amenities.

 Eliminating single family neighborhoods will reduce yard space that includes mature trees and vegetation.
 It will also impact already overtaxed infrastructure including sewer, water, and streets already congested with parked cars.

 Please respond to this my message and let me know what action you will be taking to ensure: 1) that ADUs will not be allowed if lots are split under the provisions of SB 9; 2) that SB 10 is not implemented; and 3) that Sacramento’s General Plan supports existing R-1 density limits and recognizes that existing Sacramento neighborhoods already provide middle housing.

 To find your City Council member, click here.
 Below are the emails to the City Council members and key staff listed individually and as a group.
 You can copy and paste the email of your City Council member into your message OR send your message to all by copying the whole group.

-Please cc all messages to: city Planners M Hertel and G Soos, for public comment and to Save Sacramento Neighborhoods
+Please cc all messages to: City Manager Howard Chan, Planners Greg Sandlund, Matt Hertel and Greta Soos, for public comment and to Save Sacramento Neighborhoods

 District 4 Katie Valenzuela